TrashMob-eco/TrashMob/TrashMob/WebsiteUserStories.md

 		1. Country
 		1. State
 		1. City
-1. As a user, I want see a map of all past events so that I can see what the organization has done.
 1. As a user, I want to be able to share upcoming events on social media so that I can encourage others to participate.
 1. As a user, I want to be able to share event summaries for completed events on social media so I can encourage others to participate.
 1. As a user, I want to be able to see a list of partners so that I can see who is supporting the events and what services they provide.
+1. As a user, I want to be able to click on the logo of a partner so that I can see more information about them.
 1. As a user, I want to be able to see a list of litter reports so that I can see where litter is accumulating.
 1. As a user, I want to be able to see a map of litter reports so that I can see where litter is accumulating.
 1. As a user, I want to be able to view the details of a litter report so that I can see what is being reported.